dalvizu/sre-fuji-pingcloud/README.md

 An infrastructure as code solution is required, using a technology of your choice.

-**NOTE** You will not be able to create or modify any IAM resources in this account.
+**NOTE** You will not be able to create or modify any IAM resources in this account due to security limitations.
+Your Ping contact will be able to make any necessary roles, policies, etc.. that you require, if you can provide reason for needing them.

 ## Required Tools